Community Detection in Partially Observable Social Networks: Related Work

 {\bf Community detection in incomplete networks.} Recently, research on community detection in incomplete networks with {\em missing edges} has attracted wide attention due to a lack of information caused by users' privacy settings and limited resources.
 Most of these studies predict the missing links between nodes based on the incorporated additional information~\cite{yang2013community} or the similarity of topological structures~\cite{yan2011finding,yan2012detecting}, and then discover communities in the underlying recovered networks.
 In~\cite{zhou2015infinite}, a hierarchical gamma process infinite edge partition model was presented to detect communities and recover missing edges in parallel.
-In contrast to edge recovery, approaches for node recovery are largely still missing.
+Furthermore, several studies address the case when the underlying network structure is not available; in such a case, communities can be extracted directly from several sources of raw information, such as influence cascades \cite{comcascades} and time-series data \cite{comtimedata}.

 {\bf Network completion in social networks.} In addition to the studies on community detection, network completion thus plays an important role in our research since it should precede the community detection process.
 As the most influential study, KronEM, an approach based on Kronecker graphs to solving the problem of discovering both missing nodes and edges was suggested by Kim and Leskovec~\cite{kronem}, where the expectation maximization (EM) algorithm is applied.
 For cases in which only a small number of edges are missing, vertex similarity~\cite{chen2011capturing} was shown to be useful in recovering the original networks.
-Another graph recovery approach was also developed in~\cite{misc} to solve the missing node identification problem when the information of connections between missing nodes and observable nodes is available.
+As another topic of network completion, the missing node identification problem was introduced in~\cite{misc}, which aims to {\em cluster} the available connections between a number of unidentified placeholders and observable nodes.
+Aside from KronEM \cite{kronem}, no other studies have tackled the problem where a node and its associated edges are entirely missing, which is the setting that we consider in this study.

 Despite these contributions, there has been no prior work in the literature that combines the contexts of community detection in incomplete social networks with the recovery of both missing nodes and edges.
 In the following, we therefore present such an approach that seamlessly integrates the recovery of missing parts of a network with subsequent community detection on the recovered network, while benefiting from a resulting more complete community structure.